-Estimating the memory requirements of a Jedox OLAP database depends on several factors, but as a general rule, the data storage needs approximately 10-16 bytes in RAM for a numeric cube cell.
+Estimating the memory requirements of a Jedox Jedox In-Memory Database depends on several factors, but as a general rule, the data storage needs approximately 10-16 bytes in RAM for a numeric cube cell.
 Note that more bytes might be needed for large models.

 The main drivers for the “bytes per cell” value are: